 Next to arrive were these yam croquettes – again exciting because I’m really not sure I’ve eaten much yam before – of any kind.
 Strange considering you can barely walk to my local station without tripping over piles of them.
 The exterior was light and crunchy and the filling sweet and moreish.

-For me, the highlight of the entire meal was the ‘fried dough stick cheung fun’ (above and in the top photo, where Lizzie is pouring sweetened light soy over it).
-This was honestly the most delicious dim sum I have ever eaten – soft and silky rice noodle roll with the sweet, fried dough stick within.
-The dough was both crispy and chewy – contrasting textural heaven!
+For me, the highlight of the entire meal was the ‘fried dough stick cheung fun’ ( top photo).
+This was honestly the most delicious dim sum I have ever eaten; soft and silky rice noodle roll with the sweet, fried dough stick within.

 I ticked another one off the ‘must-eat’ list with the turnip cake.
 I’ve been intrigued by this since I saw it on a few different blogs around Chinese new year and the fried slices had the exact pleasing stodgy texture inside that I had hoped for and a mild savoury taste with little surprise nuggets of bacon, shrimp and mushrooms.
 The cake, although delicious did highlight my insecurities about chopstick etiquette as it needed cutting into pieces for sharing and I only realised after the meal that there was a separate pair of chopsticks specifically for this purpose.
 I just hope I didn’t dive right in and greedily snatch anything.